Causal discovery in heavy-tailed models: Causal discovery using extremes

 For any heavy-tailed linear SCM and induced DAG $G = (V, E)$, we define the matrix $\G\in\mathbb{R}^{p\times p}$ with entries $\G_{ij}$, the causal tail coefficients between all pairs of variables $X_i$ and $X_j$, $i,j\in V$; see Definition~\ref{def:gamma}.
 Theorem~\ref{thm:6cases} tells us how the entries of $\Gamma$ encode the causal relationships between the random variables of the SCM.
 To recover the causal order of the DAG $G$, we propose the algorithm named \emph{extremal ancestral search} (EASE).

 The above is a greedy algorithm that identifies root nodes of the current subgraph at each step.
-In the first step, the algorithm finds a root node $i_1\in V$ as the one that minimizes the score $M_{i}^{(1)} = \max_{j\neq i} \G_{ji}$, $i\in V$.
+In the first step, the algorithm finds a root node $i_1\in V$ as the one that minimises the score $M_{i}^{(1)} = \max_{j\neq i} \G_{ji}$, $i\in V$.
 In fact, by Theorem~\ref{thm:6cases}, $M_{i}^{(1)} < 1$ if and only if $i$ is a source node.
 Once the first node is selected, the algorithm searches for a second root node in the subgraph where $i_1$ is removed.
 The procedure continues until all nodes have been selected.
-In Appendix~\ref{app:minimax_search}, we present one example that shows all the possible states that the EASE algorithm can visit for a particular DAG.
+In \ifjournal{Section~\ref{app:minimax_search} of the Supplementary Material, }\else{Appendix~\ref{app:minimax_search}, }\fi one example illustrates how EASE finds a causal order for a given DAG.

-In the population case, the EASE algorithm yields a correct causal order of the underlying DAG. \begin{prop} Consider a heavy-tailed linear SCM over $p$ variables, as defined in Section~\ref{subsec:setup}, and let $G = (V, E)$ be the induced DAG.
-If the input $\Gamma$ is the matrix of causal tail coefficients associated with the SCM, then EASE returns a permutation $\pi$ that is a causal order of $G$. \end{prop} For a proof see Appendix~\ref{proof:minimax_oracle}
+The next result states that, in the population case, the EASE algorithm yields a correct causal order of the underlying DAG. \begin{prop} Consider a heavy-tailed linear SCM over $p$ variables, as defined in Section~\ref{subsec:setup}, and let $G = (V, E)$ be the induced DAG.
+If the input $\Gamma$ is the matrix of causal tail coefficients associated with the SCM, then EASE returns a permutation $\pi$ that is a causal order of $G$. \end{prop} For a proof see \ifjournal{Supplementary Material~\ref{proof:minimax_oracle}. }\else{Appendix~\ref{proof:minimax_oracle}.}\fi